 - What are customers saying about their experiences with the company, as well as with their contact lenses?

 Let’s pull all of these details together and come to a conclusion about Biotrue.

-Sure, a 90-day supply of Biotrue’s ONEday daily lenses will cost you more than many of the competitors, but if they help you comfortably see better, you’d probably consider them worth their weight in gold.
+A 90-day supply of Biotrue’s ONEday daily lenses will cost you more than many of the competitors.
+And if they help you comfortably see better, you’d probably consider this brand of contacts well worth it.

 The reality is that finding the ‘best’ contact lenses for you could largely come down to trial and error.
 After all, it’s an intensely personal decision, and no single brand or line will meet everyone’s needs.

 With these details in mind, Biotrue comes from Bausch & Lomb, a company that’s been in business since 1953 and held an A+ rating with the Better Business Bureau.